 The Club shall be called the “West Anglian Orienteering Club”.

-The Club shall be a member of the East Anglian Orienteering Association (EAOA) and shall be affiliated to the British Orienteering Federation (BOF).
+The Club shall be a member of the East Anglian Orienteering Association (EAOA) and shall be affiliated to British Orienteering (BO) f.

 The objects of the Club shall be

 to promote the sport of orienteering by offering coaching, recreational and competitive opportunities to everyone in Bedfordshire, Cambridgeshire and surrounding counties.